St. Francis Schools (Alpharetta, Georgia): Academics

 Curriculum offerings include AP, honors, traditional, support and academic enhancement classes.

-Saint Francis School is a Google School with all students, grades 6-12, using a laptop or tablet in their classrooms.
+Saint Francis School is a Google School with all students, grades 6–12, using a laptop or tablet in their classrooms.
 Curriculum and instruction are presented in a variety of formats that address student needs and prepare them for a variety of college situations.

 Athletics

 Sports are offered both at the middle school and high school including football, basketball, soccer, baseball, track, swimming, wrestling, softball, volleyball, equestrian, cheerleading and tennis.
 High school teams participate in the Georgia High School Association Georgia High School Association (GHSA), Single A divisions.

 Schools

 Saint Francis Elementary School

 Saint Francis Elementary School includes K–5th grade.
 Programs include Orton-Gillingham based Fundations; Wilson reading system; Literature Appreciation; computer-assisted programs such as Read, Write and Gold; and a developmental math program emphasizing memory, process, mental representations, and concepts.
 Students also receive instruction in science and social studies through hands-on activities, research, and cross-curricular activities.
 All students participate in a mandatory homework hour at the end of the school day, allowing teachers to assist them as they practice the skills taught during the day.

 The curriculum is presented in a multi-modal format that is cognizant that different students learn in different ways.
 A parallel curriculum emphasizes appropriate study skills, note-taking skills, Cornell Notes, memorization skills, and time-management skills where school work is broken down into manageable segments of days, weeks, quarters, and semesters.
-Teachers stress the development of good organizational habits and proper study techniques as well as encouraging problem solving and critical thinking activities within the classroom.
-New technologies enhance curriculum instruction and provide students with electronic textbooks, Google Apps, and other collaborative networking opportunities.